madhumaddy409/Bankapp/README.md

 # bankapp

-run the mysql useing(xamp)any other mysql server
+run the mysql server using(xamp)any other mysql server also fine

 database name:Bank
 database username:root